Alquerque (ancient checkers)

 Origins

-“El Qirkat” from Arabic: القرقات, first mentioned in 10th century, came to Europe via Spain.
-In France adapted to the chessboard, later leading to modern draughts/checkers.
+In France adapted to chessboard, leading to modern draughts/checkers.

 Setup